kir-rescomp/Snakemake-tui-dashboard/README.md

-# CLI Dashboard for Snakemake
+# Live TUI dashboard for Snakemake workflows on Slurm clusters